diegompazos/fp-with-scala/README.md

 # fp-with-scala
-First steps of Functional Programming while using the basics of Scala.
+First steps with Functional Programming while using the basics of Scala.